chloechiaw/treepedia2.0/README.md

 - batch[predicted_segmentation_maps][0] = performing inference and the predicted seg map from the model for the 0th image
 - you can only do batch[original_segmentation_maps][0] or batch[original_segmentation_maps][1]. that means there are only 2 images in each batch

+## Transposing
+Pytorch typically accesses images in Channel, Height, Width format.
+Thus, in the Image Dataset class, you'll need to transpose the images like image.transpose(2,0,1).
+The typical default format in Height, Width, Channel.
+So 2,0,1 refers to the indexes.
 ## In each dataloader

 pixel_values torch.Size([2, 3, 512, 512]) -> 2 images in each batch, 3 color channels, 512 pixel x 512